metapolator/metapolator/elements of design.md

 #### buttons
 At the bottom of the list action buttons are displayed.
 From left (for L–to–R UI locales) we see:

-1. New master button; create an empty master;
+1. Import ufo button; imports a ufo and creates a new master out of it;
 * Duplicate button; duplicate the current selection of master(s) or sequence(s) _(yes, the icon can use some more work…)_.

 #### local menu
 The local menu is as follows:

-* New
 * Import ufo…
 * Copy From Project…
 * -- \<separator\> --